 Connect with EF Core using Entity Developer

-To create an EF Core model from the Db2 database, use the visual ORM builder - Entity Developer that allows you to visually design and generate EF Core models, making database application development faster, easier, and more efficient.
+To create an EF Core model from the Db2 database, use the visual ORM designer Entity Developer, which allows you to visually design and generate EF Core models, making database application development faster and easier.

-If you don't have it already installed, close your Visual Studio instance, download Entity Developer, and install it following the on-screen instructions.
+If Entity Developer is not installed, close Visual Studio, download Entity Developer, and install it by following the on-screen instructions.

 Follow the detailed illustrated guide to create your database model using Entity Developer.
-When this process is complete, the model you created opens.
-Check this model and context classes.
+When the process is complete, the generated model will open automatically.
+Review the model and the generated context classes.

 View the created model